namedwebsockets/networkwebsockets/README.md

     var localWS = new LocalWebSocket("myServiceName");
     // Now do something with `localWS` (it is a WebSocket object so use accordingly)

-You can create a new `BroadcastWebSocket` connection object via the JavaScript polyfill as follows:
+You can create a new `NetworkWebSocket` connection object via the JavaScript polyfill as follows:

-    var broadcastWS = new BroadcastWebSocket("myServiceName");
+    var networkWS = new NetworkWebSocket("myServiceName");
-    // Now do something with `broadcastWS` (it is a WebSocket object so use accordingly)
+    // Now do something with `networkWS` (it is a WebSocket object so use accordingly)

-When any other client connects to a `local` or `broadcast` websocket endpoint named `myServiceName` then your websocket connections will be automatically linked to one another.
-Note that `local` and `broadcast` based websocket connections are entirely seperate entities even if they happen to share the same service name.
+When any other client connects to a `local` or `network` websocket endpoint named `myServiceName` then your websocket connections will be automatically linked to one another.
+Note that `local` and `network` based websocket connections are entirely seperate entities even if they happen to share the same service name.

 You now have a full-duplex WebSocket channel to use for communication between each service connected to the same service name with the same service type!